FanWangEcon/CodeDynaAsset/README.md

 # 4. The Risky + Safe Asset Problem (Part 2)

-> Files for this section are in the [/m_ipwkz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_ipwkz) folder in the [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository. links: (1) [savings problem](https://fanwangecon.github.io/CodeDynaAsset/#1-the-dynamic-savings-problem-az) (2) [borrowing and savings problem](https://fanwangecon.github.io/CodeDynaAsset/#2-the-savings--borrowing-problem-abz) (3) [risky and safe asset problem (risky entrepreneur)](https://fanwangecon.github.io/CodeDynaAsset/#3-the-risky--safe-asset-problem-part-1) (4) [percentage choice grids and interpolation](https://fanwangecon.github.io/CodeDynaAsset/#4-the-risky--safe-asset-problem-part-2) (5) [risky asset investment financing through borrowing](https://fanwangecon.github.io/CodeDynaAsset/#5-the-risky--safe-asset-problem-part-3) (6) [Townsend Wang 2019](https://fanwangecon.github.io/CodeDynaAsset/#6-formal--informal-problem-fibs).
+> *Files for this section are in the [/m_ipwkz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_ipwkz) folder in the [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository. links: (1) [savings problem](https://fanwangecon.github.io/CodeDynaAsset/#1-the-dynamic-savings-problem-az) (2) [borrowing and savings problem](https://fanwangecon.github.io/CodeDynaAsset/#2-the-savings--borrowing-problem-abz) (3) [risky and safe asset problem (risky entrepreneur)](https://fanwangecon.github.io/CodeDynaAsset/#3-the-risky--safe-asset-problem-part-1) (4) [percentage choice grids and interpolation](https://fanwangecon.github.io/CodeDynaAsset/#4-the-risky--safe-asset-problem-part-2) (5) [risky asset investment financing through borrowing](https://fanwangecon.github.io/CodeDynaAsset/#5-the-risky--safe-asset-problem-part-3) (6) [Townsend and Wang 2019](https://fanwangecon.github.io/CodeDynaAsset/#6-formal--informal-problem-fibs).*

 In Section 3, we solved the two asset problem in levels.
 Here, the same model is solved, but using an alternative algorithm.
 Now the model is solved in percentages.
 Households choose the percentage of cash-on-hand to allocate to aggregate savings, and then given that the percentage of total savings to allocate to safe vs risky asset.